Training Psychiatric Mental Health Nurse Practitioners

 The issue has been training.
 In recent years, California was graduating only 75–80 people from PMHNP programs annually.
 In its 2019 report, the California Future Health Workforce Commission called for the rapid development of a PMHNP program to recruit and train 300 new PMHNPs by 2025, which would nearly double the current pipeline of these clinicians.

-In 2020, three schools of nursing within the University of California system (UCSF, UCLA, and UC Davis) launched a one-year certificate program to reach this goal.
-Because the new program is mostly online — there are just three in-person sessions — it gives advanced practice registered nurses across the state the opportunity to gain PMHNP certification without relocating.
+To address this goal, the schools of nursing at UCSF, UC Davis, UCLA, and UC Irvine are coordinating a one-year certificate program to graduate more PMHNPs.
+Because the program is mostly online — there are just three in-person sessions — it gives advanced practice registered nurses across the state the opportunity to gain PMHNP certification without relocating.
 Students can remain in their own communities to complete the clinical training portion of the curriculum.

-The first class of students was slightly delayed in starting their program by the COVID-19 pandemic.
-They finished their certificate training in late 2021, and a new class started in early 2022.
+The COVID-19 pandemic delayed the launch of the program, but the first class of students finished their certificate training in late 2021, and a new class started in early 2022.

 CHCF is proud to support the development of the program and its curriculum.
 In addition, the foundation is supporting the creation of a multicampus collaborative office, located at UC Davis.
 That office will manage joint accreditation of the certificate program across all three UC campuses, as well as strategies for clinical placements and long-term sustainability.